Self-adjointness for the MIT bag model on an unbounded cone: Spectral analysis of the one-dimensional model Dirac-type operator

-Hence, we conclude that~\eqref{eq:goal2} holds. \end{proof} Now we can combine the symmetry of the spectrum shown above with the estimate in Proposition~\ref{prop:spectrum.outside} in order to get a lower bound on the spectral gap for $\sfT_k$. \begin{prop} For all $k \in \ZZ$ and $\omega<\pi/2$,
+Now we can combine the symmetry of the spectrum shown above with the estimate in Proposition~\ref{prop:spectrum.outside} in order to get a lower bound on the spectral gap for $\sfT_k$. \begin{prop} For all $k \in \ZZ$ and $\omega<\pi/2$,

 In particular, $\s(\sfT_k)\cap[-\frac12,\frac12] = \emptyset$. \end{prop} \begin{proof} Recall that $\sfT_k$ is unitarily equivalent to $\wt{\sfT}_k$.
 Hence, by Corollary~\ref{cor:model_Dirac} the spectrum of $\sfT_k$ is symmetric with respect to the origin and $0$ is not an eigenvalue of $\sfT_k$.
 Let $\lm > 0$ be the smallest positive eigenvalue of $\sfT_k$.
 According to the bound in Proposition~\ref{prop:spectrum.outside} we conclude that $|\lm - \frac12| \ge \frac{\pi}{4\omg}$.
 This condition implies that $\lm \ge \frac12 + \frac{\pi}{4\omg}$ and the inequality in the formulation of the proposition follows by the min-max principle. \end{proof}